Hykiinyte/BEAR-e-controller/README.md

 # To Do List

 Create a basic drivetrain.
-- Begin
+- Begin (error)
-- Drive (Autonoumous)
+- Autonomous Drive (refine this)
-- Drive (TeleOperated)
+- TeleOperation Drive

 Utilities
-- Sensors/Camera if needed
+- Sensors/Camera if needed (mechanical team aint doing shi)
 - Objective Mechanism control
-- Driver Station Utilities
+- Driver Station Utilities (xbox controller lol)

 Refer to Dhillan for more instructions if not here.
+Remember to ask Sanjoe if there are snacks at the competition.